Soap1196/javadataframe/README.md

 Instructions for creating a native spark installation within WSL.
-Please note user made need to install the proper comapny certificates to use distro package managers
+Please note user made need to install the proper company certificates to use distro package managers inside proxy.

 update system